boonyong6/how-linux-works/README.md

 Subdirectory | Description
 -------------|------------
 /boot | Contains **kernel boot loader files** that pertain only to the **very first stage** of the Linux startup procedure.
-You won’t find information about how Linux starts up its services.
+You won't find information about how Linux starts up its services.
 /media | Base attachment point for removable media such as flash drives.
 /opt | May contain additional third-party software.